SFarhatComp/FormulaireQuiz/Design.md

 ├── Dockerfile              # Containerization instructions
 ├── README.md               # User-facing documentation
-├── .gitignore              # Specifies files for Git to ignore └── Custom.txt              # The source text for the questionnaire
+├── .gitignore              # Specifies files for Git to ignore
 ```